OfficeExpert Use Case

 Which Computers Are Too Old and Slow

-Users will experience poor performance with Microsoft Teams voice / video calls if they are using slow, legacy computers with the minimum memory installed.
-The standard Microsoft monitoring tools does not provide the information needed to identify the root cause for bad Teams call quality from underperforming hardware.
-OfficeExpert EPM monitors endpoint performance, however, and the solution will quickly spotlight slow, overloaded computers to alert IT admins about necessary upgrades.
+Using slow, legacy computers with minimum memory installed, can seriously impact the user experience and performance of Microsoft Teams voice and video calls.
+The standard Microsoft monitoring tools do not provide the information needed to identify the root cause for bad Teams call quality from underperforming hardware.
+OfficeExpert TrueDEM monitors endpoint performance and will quickly spotlight slow, overloaded computers to alert IT admins about necessary upgrades.

 Proactively Identifying Poor Performance from Legacy Hardware

-Identifying those users proactively and upgrading their computers will help them embrace the use of Teams as their core communication tool.
-Without the appropriate speed and memory allocation on laptops or home office computers, employees will experience poor call quality.
+Without the appropriate speed and memory allocation on laptops or home office computers, employees will often experience poor call quality.
 This is due to the speed at which voice signals can be converted into digital format and compressed to transfer quickly over the internet from the sending computer or unpacked and translated into audible sound on the receiving computer.
 This process is performed by Codecs which are small software programs, or algorithms, that convert an analog voice signal to a digitally encoded version.
-The slower the computer the bigger impact on call quality and the overall performance of Teams voice/video for end users.
+The slower the computer the bigger the impact on call quality and the overall performance of Teams voice/video for end users.
 Simply put, Codecs are standards used to digitize audio for VoIP calling.

 Business Challenges for Monitoring Home Office Networking Performance

 Very few IT groups gather accurate information on end user computer performance.
-Without traveling to each user’s desk to run performance measurements, or having employees bring in their computers to the IT group, most organizations are guessing when it comes to the lagging CPU speeds and memory bottlenecks from legacy hardware.
-Most organizations know they have old computers that needs to be replaced, but they cannot easily identify which users should be first in line for upgrades.
+Which means that most organizations are guessing when it comes to the lagging CPU speeds and memory bottlenecks from legacy hardware.
+They know they have old computers that needs to be replaced, but they cannot easily identify which of these are causing the most issues and should be first in line for upgrades and which could perhaps remain in use a little longer.

 Business Value from Upgrading Legacy Hardware